What is "Silicon Valley Syndrome?"

 Stay independent as you age.
 Look after your posture!!

-You have a reversed neck curve?
-Lets hope not.
+Do you have a reversed neck curve?
+Let’s hope not.

 Correct your bad posture before it becomes too late.